tyt2y3/teeth/readme.md

 ### Finally
 If you have designed good levels, please send them to me or make a pull request and I'll include them in the offical release.

+Notes to CD-roms: If you do not have a golden account, you can contact me at __tyt2y3@gmail.com__.